CZ-NIC/knot-resolver/doc/gettingstarted-config.rst

 Non-persistent cache
 ^^^^^^^^^^^^^^^^^^^^

-Knot Resolver's cache contains data clients queried for.
+Knot Resolver's cache contains data its clients queried for.
-If you are concerned about attackers who are able to get access to your computer system in power-off state and your storage device is not secured by encryption you can move the cache to tmpfs_.
+If you are concerned about attackers who are able to get access to your computer system in power-off state, and your storage device is not secured by encryption, you can move the cache to tmpfs_.
-See chapter :ref:`cache_persistence`.
+See :ref:`cache_persistence`.

 .. .. raw:: html

 ..    <h2>Next steps</h2>

 ..
 Congratulations!
-Your resolver is now up and running and ready for queries.
+Your resolver is now up and running and ready to accept queries.
 For
-.. serious deployments do not forget to read :ref:`configuration-chapter` and
+.. serious deployments, do not forget to read the chapters :ref:`configuration-chapter` and
-.. :ref:`operation-chapter` chapters.
+.. :ref:`operation-chapter`.

 .. _`DNS Privacy Test Servers`: https://dnsprivacy.org/wiki/display/DP/DNS+Privacy+Test+Servers
 .. _tmpfs: https://en.wikipedia.org/wiki/Tmpfs